miccheng/graph/graph/README.md

 * Draw action is idempotent.
 A drawn area can't be drawn again.
 * Line here can only be vertical or horizontal.
 * Bucket fill is 4way.
+* Wrong input from user, or Error in input args are already checked and handled by UI.

 ## Design intention && Implementation:
 * Command design pattern